 The FAM-III is an assessment of family functioning.
 It is unique in its ability to provide a multirater and multigenerational (within the family) assessment of functioning across six universal clinical parameters and two validity scales.
 Its capacity for differentiation makes it well-suited to clinical assessment and treatment monitoring.
 Based on the Process Model of Family Functioning, the FAM–III assessment can be completed by preadolescent, adolescent, and adult family members.

 The FAM-III consists of three forms: the General Scale examines overall family health; the Dyadic Relationship Scale examines how a family member views his or her relationship with another family member; and the Self-Rating Scale allows each person to rate his or her own functioning within the family.
 By comparing the three scales to each other, you obtain a rich picture of how family members view levels of family interaction.
 There is also a Brief FAM that consists of shorter versions of the three scales.
-All components of the FAM-III and Brief FAM are available in handscored format, each scale is a separate QuikScore™ Form.
-With the software format, you can instantly generate Profile Reports for FAM-III or Brief FAM.
+All components of the FAM-III and Brief FAM are available in handscored format, QuikScore™ Form, or Online.
+With the software or online formats, you can instantly generate Profile Reports for FAM-III or Brief FAM.

 - Task Accomplishment